WELS Chaplain Certificate Program

 I. Working relationships

-WELS chaplains commit to honor the trust of all those they serve and with whom they work by not engaging in any form of sexual impropriety, harassment, inappropriate behaviors/gestures, proselytizing, or therapy beyond their expertise.
+WELS chaplains commit to honor the trust of all whom they serve and with whom they work by not engaging in any form of sexual impropriety, harassment, inappropriate behaviors or gestures, proselytizing, or therapy beyond their expertise.
 They will not seek personal gain through knowledge they gather or by exploiting relationships.
+They will refrain from using titles for themselves, terms regarding their work, or any specific clothing which would falsely represent themselves beyond their education or areas of expertise.

 II.
 Pastoral relationships

-Although WELS chaplains recognize that there are many differences among people, they will not condone or engage in prejudicial treatment based on age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital or socioeconomic status, but will “speak the truth in love” (Ephesians 4:15) to all, for God’s truth is the same for all people.
+Although WELS chaplains recognize that there are many differences among people, they will not condone or engage in prejudicial treatment based on age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital, or socioeconomic status, but will “speak the truth in love” (Ephesians 4:15) to all, for God’s truth is the same for all people.
 Each person will be considered of equal value, with a body, mind, and spirit created by God and redeemed by Christ.
 When asked about their faith, they will be guided by 1 Peter 3:15: “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.”
-Their goal is to support and complement people’s coping skills with Christian compassion and God’s Word.
+Their goal is to provide a listening ear, to support and complement people’s coping skills with Christian compassion and God’s Word, and to offer appropriate and effective referral for individual needs.

 III.
 Inter-professional relationships

-WELS chaplains will work amicably among and support other professionals within and outside of the work environment in a Scripturally appropriate manner.
+WELS chaplains will work amicably with and support other professionals within and outside of the work environment in a scripturally appropriate manner.
 They will not interfere with their area of ministry/expertise, but seek cordial, mutually respectful relationships.

 WELS chaplains will respect the private communications of colleagues, unless doing so would violate the safety and well-being of another person or be in conflict with Scripture, the laws or policies of the state, or of the institution in which the chaplain is working.